below/HelloSilicon/README.md

 ## Additional references

+* [Mach-O Programming Topics](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/MachOTopics/0-Introduction/introduction.html#//apple_ref/doc/uid/TP40001827-SW1), an excellent introduction to the Mach-O executable format and how it differs from ELF.
+Even if it still refrences PowerPC 64-Bit architecture and says nothing about ARM, most of it is still true.
 * [What is required for a Mach-O executable to load?](https://stackoverflow.com/a/42399119/1600891)
 * [Mac OS X Internals, A Systems Approach](https://www.pearson.ch/Informatik/Macintosh/EAN/9780134426549/Mac-OS-X-Internals) Amit Singh, 2007
 * [Darwin Source Code](https://opensource.apple.com/source/xnu/)